Hostile Takeover

 All sensors were offline.
 All servos were offline.
 Uzi scanned logs and found directories full of stale lock files, and the picture became clear: Uzi had crashed suddenly.
 J didn’t send her a shutdown command — first of all, Uzi wouldn’t let her, and second of all, if she had, her processes would have had time to clean up and remove lock files.
 Battery was at 57%, so what took her down?

-Nonetheless, this didn’t explain how Uzi could think at all.
+Nonetheless, this deduction didn’t explain how Uzi could think at all.
 What was up with that?
-Maybe… with the memory file on Uzi’s system, if her processors needed to be online to access it… maybe it was impossible for J to spy on her memories without the possibility of Uzi’s consciousness coming online in the background?
+Maybe… with the memory file on Uzi’s system, if her processors needed to be online to access it… maybe it was impossible for J to spy on her memories without the possibility of Uzi’s consciousness coming back online in the background?

 Since this was her system, she could send the signal right now, turn on her senses and motors.
-Bet J wouldn’t be expecting that.
+Bet J wouldn’t be expecting that!

 Hit her with the Uzi jumpscare, hehe.